-- The force has an Organisational Risk Management Policy and Risk Register, prepared and reviewed by the Deputy Chief Constable and managed via the Risk and Organisational Learning Board.
+- ✓ The force has an Organisational Risk Management Policy and Corporate Risk Register, prepared and reviewed by the Deputy Chief Constable and managed via the Force Executive Team Meeting and Risk and Learning Board.
 The Joint Audit Committee (with the PCC) is responsible for independent assurance on the adequacy of the risk management framework. - The force ensures all decision-making processes are overseen by correct governance structures.
 Each member of the Force Executive Team (FET) leads a specific portfolio board and chairs thematic boards, all of which incorporate sub-groups for specific functions and themes.
 This oversight from the highest level ensures that there is no disconnect at any level of management in the continued delivery of force performance and ambitions.
 Risk is discussed as a regular agenda item within these portfolio and thematic boards.
-These meetings ensure risks are being managed and mitigated as well as providing the gateway for force wide risks to be escalated through the force governance structures. - ✓ Objectives are defined within the WMP Conversations of each executive team member and cascaded throughout the organisation's approach to performance management. - ✓ Performance management forms part of the force governance arrangements.
+These meetings ensure risks are being managed and mitigated as well as providing the gateway for force wide risks to be escalated through the force governance structures. - ✓ Objectives are defined within the WMP Conversations of each executive team member and cascaded throughout the organisation's approach to performance management.

+- ✓ Performance management forms part of the force governance arrangements.
 Performance information is scrutinised by the Force Executive Team via the boards they chair and the Quarterly Performance Reviews (QPRs) they hold.
-Deep dives of performance take place at the most senior level of the organization. - ✓ An increasing number of ready available performance dashboards allow for detailed performance information to be available to supervisors. - ✓ Her Majesty's Inspectorate of Constabulary and Fire and Rescue Service (HMICFRS) independently assesses operational policing processes and reports the performance of the force at a national level.
+Deep dives of performance take place at the most senior level of the organisation at the monthly Performance Panel meetings. - ✓ An increasing number of readily available performance dashboards allow for detailed performance information to be available to supervisors. - ✓ Her Majesty's Inspectorate of Constabulary and Fire and Rescue Service (HMICFRS) independently assesses operational policing processes and reports the performance of the force at a national level.